stm32-rs/stm32f1xx-hal/README.md

 ## Blinky example

 The following example blinks an LED connected to pin PC13.
-For instructions on how set up a project and run the example, see the [documentation]
+For instructions on how set up a project and run the example, see the [documentation].
+For more examples, see the [examples](examples) directory.

 [documentation]: https://docs.rs/stm32f1xx-hal/